HP prods EU antitrust authorities against Oracle

 By Dan Levine

-SAN JOSE, California Hewlett-Packard is trying to enlist European antitrust authorities to investigate whether Oracle improperly leveraged its strength in software to freeze HP out of certain parts of the hardware market, attorneys for both companies said in court.
+SAN JOSE, Calif., Nov 22 Hewlett-Packard (HPQ.N) is trying to enlist European antitrust authorities to investigate whether Oracle ORCL.O improperly leveraged its strength in software to freeze HP out of certain parts of the hardware market, attorneys for both companies said in court.

 "They are going literally around the world to every antitrust jurisdiction, trying to say we're trying to put them out of business," Oracle attorney Daniel Wall said of HP.